-In the January 1, 2021 Actuarial Valuation prepared by the Plan's actuary, the investment return assumption used is 8.25 percent net of investment expenses.
-This net investment return assumption is unchanged from the previous valuation and is based on the Target Asset Allocation for the Plan's investments last updated in December 2019 as recommended by the Plan's Investment Consultant.
+In the January 1, 2022 Actuarial Valuation prepared by the Plan's actuary, the investment return assumption used is 8.25 percent.
+This investment return assumption is unchanged from the previous valuation and is based on the Target Asset Allocation for the Plan's investments last updated in January 2022 as recommended by the Plan's Investment Consultant.

-The Plan's actuary prepared an analysis of the 8.25 percent discount rate assumption (net of investment expenses).
-Based on the Plan's Investment Consultant's assumptions, the Plan's actuary's analysis found an expected 30-year return of 7.73 percent.
-Based on the Plan's actuary's GEMS model, the analysis found expected return assumptions of 7.40 percent over 30 years and 6.70 percent over 10 years.
-The Plan's actuary concluded the 8.25 percent assumption could still be considered reasonable but the Plan should consider lowering the assumption to a better estimate in the range of 7.5 percent to 7.75 percent.
-Since the 8.25 percent was still within the Plan's actuary's reasonable expected range of 6.52 percent to 8.40 percent, and is supported by the Investment Consultant, the Board decided to maintain the current assumption.
+The Plan's actuary prepared an analysis of the 8.25 percent discount rate assumption based on the underlying target allocation and its capital market assumptions and GEMS Model.
+Based on the Plan's actuary's GEMS model, the analysis found expected return assumptions of 7.58 percent over 30 years and 6.60 percent over 10 years.
+The Plan's actuary concluded the 8.25 percent assumption is reasonable for the purpose of the measurement.
+The 8.25 percent was within the Plan's actuary's expected range of 6.82 percent to 8.46 percent, and is supported by the Board which found it within a reasonable range of expected long term rates of return.

-The Plan's Investment Consultant prepared an analysis and found an expected 10-year return of 8.40 percent, net of investment expenses.
+The Plan's Investment Consultant prepared an analysis and found an expected 10year return of 8.32 percent.

-Aon recommend the Plan, the Plan's actuary, and the Plan's Investment Consultant continue to justify this assumption annually, and consider adopting a lower assumption given its characterization as a "better estimate" by the Plan's actuary as well as Aon.
+Aon recommends the Plan, the Plan's actuary, and the Plan's Investment Consultant continue to justify the investment return assumption annually.